sap-tutorials/Tutorials/tutorials/abap-environment-maintain-bc-app/abap-environment-maintain-bc-app.md

 ## Details
 ### You will learn
-- How to maintain business configurations
+- How to use the Custom Business Configurations app to maintain configurations

-The [**Maintain Business Configurations**](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/76384d8e68e646d6ae5ce8977412cbb4.html) app serves as an entry point to the configuration objects provided by different applications or partners.
+The [**Custom Business Configurations**](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/76384d8e68e646d6ae5ce8977412cbb4.html) app serves as an entry point to the configuration objects provided by different applications or partners.
 You can use the app to adjust these configuration objects to change and influence the system behavior.

 The required business catalog is contained in business role template `SAP_BR_BPC_EXPERT (Configuration Expert - Business Process Configuration)`.
 Ensure the user responsible for maintaining the error codes has this role assigned.